-Transportation Agreements are signed once for each school year.
-Vehicle Emergency Forms must be completed once per year, and information must be kept up-to-date.
+- We require that Transportation Agreements be signed for each school year.
+Vehicle Emergency Forms must be completed, and information must be kept up-to-date.

-Children going on field trips must wear a Kids ‘R’ Kids t-shirt.
+Children going on field trips must wear a Kids ‘R’ Kids t-shirt (provided by the school)

 The safety of the children is our first concern in the event of an emergency such as severe weather, fire, physical damage to the building—or any other situation that poses a threat.

 Our school is equipped with a fire alarm sprinkler system and fire extinguishers.
 Fire and severe weather drills are conducted every 30 days.

 If there is an emergency and it becomes necessary to close the school, parents will be notified to arrange for early pick-up.

 Parents will also be instructed by the school, using local TV and/or social media channels to provide closing information, if there is inclement weather and it is determined that the school will not open.